OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 To locate only the direct dependent cells of a formula, use [Range.getDirectDependents](/javascript/api/excel/excel.range#excel-excel-range-getdirectdependents-member(1)). `Range.getDirectDependents` works like `Range.getDependents` and returns a `WorkbookRangeAreas` object containing the addresses of direct dependents.

 The following screenshot shows the result of selecting the **Trace Dependents** button in the Excel UI.
-This button draws an arrow from dependent cells to the selected cell.
+This button draws an arrow from the selected cell to dependent cells.
 The selected cell, **D3**, has cell **E3** as a dependent. **E3** contains the formula "=C3 * D3".
 Unlike the Excel UI button, the `getDependents` and `getDirectDependents` methods don't draw arrows.

 ![Arrow tracing dependent cells in the Excel UI.](../images/excel-ranges-trace-dependents.png)